ervandew/eclim/doc/content/development/architecture.rst

    deactivate eclim.vim

-The commands which are executed on the eclimd side are also fairly simply.
+The commands which are executed on the eclimd side are also fairly simple.
-They accept an object containing the command line parameters passed into the eclimd invocation and then return an object (String, Collection, etc) which is converted to a json response.
+They accept an object containing the command line parameters passed into the eclim invocation and then return an object (String, Collection, etc) which is converted to a json response.
 Below is a simple class diagram showing the hierarchy of a couple typical commands.